rackerlabs/docs-cloud-servers/api-docs/getting-started/create-network/boot-server-with-net-curl.rst

 In addition to the isolated network, PublicNet and ServiceNet are attached to the server.
 You must explicitly specify these networks to attach them to your server.

-The operation returns information about the new server, as shown in the following output:
+The operation returns information about the new server, as shown in the following output.

+**Boot a server with network cURL response**

 .. code::